jackyan540/CS109A-homeworks/README.md

 - Using Lasso Regularization and k-Fold Cross Validation to improve model fit
 - Evaluating classification models using Receiver Operating Characteristic (ROC) and Area Under the Curve (AUC)

-### Homework 5: High Dimensionality and Principal Components Analysis
+### Homework 5: High Dimensionality and Principal Components Analysis (PCA)

--
+- Reducing the dimensionality of datasets with Principal Components Analysis (PCA)
+- Using principal components in Principal Components Regression

 ### Homework 6: Trees, Bagging, Random Forests, and Boosting

 -

 ### Homework 7: Artificial Neural Networks, Model Interpretations, Regularization